 - Select Full Refresh to copy the entire dataset each time you sync

-- Select Incremental only to replicate only the new or modified data
+- Select Incremental to replicate only the new or modified data

 For the destination:

-Primary key: Used in Deduped and History modes to determine the unique identifier.
+Primary key: Used in Deduped + history sync mode to determine the unique identifier.

 - Namespace: The database schema of your destination tables.

 - Stream name: The final table name in destination.

 Airbyte tests the connection.
 If the sync is successful, the Connection page is displayed.

 Verify the connection

 - On the Airbyte Cloud dashboard, click Connections.
 The list of connections is displayed.
 Click on the connection you just set up.

 - The Sync History is displayed.
 Click on the first log in the sync history.